Department website: https://socialwork.ua.edu/academics/dsw/

 Note Regarding Social Work Licenses

-The DSW coursework demands the practical application of course content in a real-world setting, making a social work license mandatory for applicants seeking admission to the Advanced Clinical Practice specialization.
-Applicants to the Organizational Leadership specialization are not required to hold a social work license.
+The DSW coursework demands the practical application of course content in a real-world setting, making a social work license mandatory for applicants seeking admission to the Advanced Clinical Practice focus area.
+Due to differences across states in licensing requirements for macro social work practice, applicants to the Organizational Leadership focus area are not required to hold a social work clinical license.

 Application Review and Admissions Decisions